What's Included

 The ocean is awash in a swirl of eddies and whirlpools as the moon’s gravitational force takes hold.
 Then, a few hours later the entire water-borne drama is reversed as the tide comes in and Montgomery Reef disappears below sea level.

-Red Cone Creek flows gently downstream until it m ...
+Red Cone Creek flows gently downstream until it meets ...

 Red Cone Creek flows gently downstream until it meets the small but impressive Ruby Falls.
 Named by local mariner Capt.
 Chris Trucker after his daughter, Red Cone Creek is carved through rock formations stacked atop each other like building blocks.
 These rock walls are great for climbing and clambering over before reaching a series of freshwater swimming holes and waterfalls.
 The falls may be a gurgling torrent or a gentle trickle, depending on the time of the year.